Writing

 We’re also looking for students with discipline and endurance.
 CSSSA is one of the most free, creative environments a young artists can experience.
 It is also a great deal of hard work.
 During the course of the four weeks you will write and workshop more than you ever have in your entire life.
 Be ready.

-Core is a foundational writing workshop that meets four mornings each week.
-Students will spend one week with each member of the faculty.
+Core is a foundational writing workshop.
 Faculty members will teach their specialty, offering an introductory class in prose fiction, poetry, memoir, or dramatic writing.
 By the end of the month, every student will have had a class in every genre.

-Electives meet four afternoons each week.
 These workshops provide students with an opportunity to go deep in a particular genre or approach to writing: poetry, drama, fiction, and non-fiction.
-Students will choose their elective during the departmental orientation.
+Students will choose their focus class during the departmental orientation.

 Published writers, editors, agents, and select panels are invited to CSSSA for workshops, discussions, and presentations.
 CSSSA Writers have the opportunity to participate in lively discussions and learn creative strategies from nationally recognized writers.